 So Does That Mean That You Are Crazy Then?
 What’s Wrong With You?

-When you call someone ‘crazy’ you are not only stereotyping them but you are also trivializing their mental health by comparing them to others who might be ‘mentally disturbed’.
-But whether you have depression or are bipolar, no mental health illness means that you are crazy.
+When you call someone ‘crazy’ you are not only stereotyping them but you are also trivializing their mental health.
+Whether you have depression or are bipolar, no mental health illness means that you are crazy.
 Of course I laugh and joke with my friends that I am crazy ‘in a weird and a fun way’ as opposed to my mental health condition, but when someone goes out of their way to question your sanity and then proceeds to ask ‘well what’s wrong with you then’ it’s demeaning in my eyes.
 You wouldn’t be so judgmental about someone who has just told you they have Cancer, nor would you ask them ‘why they have cancer’ either.
 Mental health continues to be such a taboo even today and it frustrates me that people still continue to label us under such derogatory and frankly archaic stereotypes.
 In reality many mental health issues does not stem from a question of sanity but more from unresolved issues from the past, whether that be abandonment, abuse or anything else.
 You going out of your way to tell someone who is struggling with depression that they are crazy is not only nasty, but can bring up feelings of ‘inadequacy’ and make them feel like they are as ‘crazy’ as you have made them out to be.

 So What Should You Say?